manuelkamp/TCS2FHEM/README.md

 displayoff: Minutes after last action, display goes off automatically (int)
 log_incoming_bus_messages: Logs the hex value of every incoming bus message, which is useful to find out relevant messages (bool)
 log_housekeeping_days: Logfiles older than this value in days get deleted by housekeeping (int)
+frontdoor_ringing_message: The TCS Bus message if someone rings the front door (hex)
+door_ringing_message: The TCS Bus message if someone rings the door (hex)
+door_trigger_message: The TCS Bus message to trigger the front door opener (hex)
+light_trigger_message: The TCS Bus message to trigger the light (hex)

 In the file secrets.py set your configurations:
 ssid: Wifi name (string)